wenyinggao/Poster/README.md

 - In the Deployments tab, click Create new stage.
 - Name the stage (e.g., prod), and click Deploy.
 - After deployment, you will receive a URL to access your API, e.g., https://<api-id>.execute-api.<region>.amazonaws.com/upload.

+- Note: REST API have request oayload size limit as 10 MB, HTTP API have request oayload size limit as 6 MB